Sexual Assault

 Stopping sexual assault means addressing violence in relationships

-Frequently sexual assault and domestic violence co-occur; according to a University of Melbourne expert it makes no sense to tackle one without the other.
+Sexual assault and domestic violence frequently co-occur – so it makes no sense to try and tackle one without the other

 Allegations of sexual harassment and abuse an urgent test for government